reves/fley/README.md

         api.get('/users').success((res) => {
             this.users = res.list
             this.action()
-            // Or use a callback:
+            // Or wrap changes in a callback:
             // this.action(() => {
             //    this.users = res.list
             // })
         })
-        return null // prevent rendering right now
+        return null // prevent rendering at the moment }
-    }
 }
 ```